Isak-Eriksson/ResolutionsAnalyzer/README.md

 # ResolutionsAnalyzer

 Resolutions Analyzer is a tool for analyzing merge-conflicts resolutions.
+The tool was used in a study where the 20 top starred GitHub projects were analyzed.
+The result data is available in Results.xlsx.

 ##Install and run:
 Resolutions Analyzer analyzes the output of Conflicts Analyzer.
 Thus, it is required that Conflicts Analyzer is run on projects of the user's choice first (see https://github.com/patwal/conflictsAnalyzer for instructions).